 Infrastructure Maintenance Fee - The Infrastructure Maintenance Fee, which funds certain Special Obligation Student Fee Revenue debt service, facilities operating and maintenance costs, and preventive and deferred maintenance costs, was instituted on July 1, 1997.
-For FY23, the Infrastructure Maintenance Fee rate increased by \$90 over FY22 to \$558 for full-time Undergraduate and Graduate/Professional students (Excluding Graduate Assistants).
-The projections for FY24-FY27 are based on no rate increases.
+For FY24, the Infrastructure Maintenance Fee rate increased by \$60 to \$618, for full-time Undergraduate and Graduate/Professional students (excluding Graduate Assistants).
+The projections for FY25-FY28 are based on no rate increases.

-General University Fee - The General University Fee primarily supports Jorgensen Center for the Performing Arts, Student Health Services, Student Activities, Student Union, Wellness and Prevention Services, Athletics, Career Services, Student Recreation, and specific other departments.
-For FY23, the General University Fee rate is \$1,474 for full-time Undergraduate students and \$976 for full-time Graduate/Professional students at the Storrs campus, with a \$400 credit to Graduate Assistants.
-This represents a \$94 increase over FY22.
-The projections for FY24-FY27 are based on no rate increases.
+General University Fee ("GUF") - The General University Fee primarily supports Jorgensen Center for the Performing Arts, Student Activities, Student Union, Athletics, Career Services, Student Recreation, and specific other departments.
+The FY24 GUF is \$1,570 for full-time Undergraduate students and \$1,072 for full-time Graduate/Professional students at the Storrs campus, reflecting a \$96 increase over FY23.
+The projections for FY25-FY28 are based on no rate increases.